tIcers/tIcers/README.md

 - 👋 Hi, I’m Atsuki, @tIcers
 - 👀 I’m interested in being software engineer in the future
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, javascript
-- I am also interested in ML, mobile applications, AI.
+- I am also interested in ML and datascience